-All children are curious and have a natural desire to explore their surroundings and our science teaching aims to develop this.
-Pupils acquire skills of investigation as well as scientific fact and learn by carrying out experiments, observing demonstrations and recording results.
+All students are curious and have a natural desire to explore their surroundings and our science teaching aims to develop this.
+Student's acquire skills of investigation as well as scientific fact and learn by carrying out experiments, observing demonstrations and recording results.

-Children develop scientific knowledge of biology, chemistry and physics in the following topics which are taught throughout Primary School:
+Student's develop scientific knowledge of biology, chemistry and physics in the following topics which are taught throughout Primary School: